hitchyjs/hitchyjs.org/source/runtime/routing.md

 ### Routing Phases

-On starting any Hitchy-based application its core is discovering all required extensions resulting in a certain order of processing these extensions at any time involving extensions.
-This same order is obeyed and combined with further considerations when it comes to sorted processing of routes.
-For preparing efficient routing during runtime it is obeyed as early as on collecting all routes by reading related configurations included with extensions and combining those with configurations of custom routes of current application itself.
+On starting any Hitchy-based application its core is discovering all required extensions resulting in a certain order of processing these extensions at any time.
+This same order is obeyed on collecting route configurations of every discovered extension and combining them with each other and with custom routes of current application into common routing lists to be processed on every incoming request.

 At first Hitchy is collecting all configurations of routes in groups each related to a single source and sorts those in compliance with order of extensions.
 These groups are ordered like this:

-1. There is a leading group for all custom routes of current application to be processed `early`.
+1. There is a leading group for all custom routes of current application to be processed **early**.
-2. Next there are separate groups per included extension in same order as extensions each containing routes of either extension to be processed `before` some default action.
+2. Next there are separate groups per included extension in same order as extensions each containing routes of either extension to be processed **before** some default action.
-3. After that there is another group of custom routes of current application to be processed `before` any default action.
+3. After that there is another group of custom routes of current application to be processed **before** any default action.
 4. Then there is a group of routes considered implementing any default action.
 This group is used to contain all routes designated to _blueprint actions_.

 All these groups contain configuration of routes commonly preceding or (eventually) representing any default action.
-Thus they are considered routes of routing phase named `before`.
-A second set of groups are commonly considered to configure routes of routing phase named `after`:
+Thus they are considered routes of routing phase named **before**.
+A second set of groups are commonly considered to configure routes of routing phase named **after**:

-1. First there is a group for all custom routes of current application to be processed right `after` any default action.
+1. First there is a group for all custom routes of current application to be processed right **after** any default action.
-2. Then there are separate groups per included extension each containing routes of either extension to be processed `after` some default action.
+2. Then there are separate groups per included extension each containing routes of either extension to be processed **after** some default action.
 This time these groups are sorted in reverse order compared to discovered order of extensions.
-3. Finally there is a group for all custom routes of current application to be processed as `late` as possible.
+3. Finally there is a group for all custom routes of current application to be processed as **late** as possible.

 > **Note:** By reversing order of extension-related groups in routing phase `after` routes establish proper nesting of extensions' scopes when it comes to request processing.
 >